 The cost of the parts to fix your vehicle will depend on where the repair facility buys their parts, and how much they mark them up.
 As a consumer, you usually pay the FULL RETAIL PRICE when you have a repair facility install the parts for you.
 They typical markup is 30 to 40%, though it may be less on some parts depending on the discount the shop gets from their supplier or distributor.
 Yes, you could save some money here by shopping around and buying the parts yourself -- BUT most shops will NOT install parts that they do not purchase directly.
 It's like taking a bag of groceries into a four star restaurant and asking the chef to use your groceries to prepare your meal.
 Most shops have brand preferences and will only install parts they know are from quality suppliers.
 That cheap alternator from China may cost $50 less than the brand name OEM alternator, but it probably lacks the durability of the OEM unit.

 As a rule, aftermarket parts are usually less expensive than OEM parts.
 But the quality may not be the same, so stick with brand name aftermarket parts.
-In some instances, the aftermarket parts supplier is also the OEM parts supplier and the parts are virtually the same.
+In some instances, the aftermarket parts supplier is also the OEM parts supplier and the parts are virtually identical.

 As a rule, independent repair shops are generally less expensive than new car dealers.
 Franchised repair facilities such as muffler shops (Midas, CarX, Merlin, etc.), tire dealers (Goodyear, Firestone & independents) and retailers (PepBoys, Sears, etc.) are also very competitive with their pricing.